Vivek-04022001/documentation/plone.app.dexterity/advanced/catalog-indexing-strategies.md

 Luckily, Zope comes with a technology called the *ZCatalog*, which is basically a table structure optimized for searching.
 In Plone, there's a ZCatalog instance called `portal_catalog`.
-Standard event handlers will index content in the catalog when it is created or modified, and unindex when the content is removed.
+Standard event handlers will index content in the catalog when it's created or modified, and unindex when the content is removed.

 The catalog manages *indexes*, which can be searched, and *metadata* (also known as *columns*), which are object attributes for which the value is copied into the catalog.
 When we perform a search, the result is a lazily loaded list of objects known as *catalog brains*.